 Almost there: please enter your email below to gain instant access.

-Here’s the problem: If Australians want to buy from your American store, they have to pay in US dollars.
+Without having a store that's ready to sell to international customers, you run into a problem: If Australians want to buy from your American store, they have to pay in US dollars.
 Your conversions will, almost without exception, be less than they would if you could offer a local currency option.

 Most folks don't want to pay in a different currency.
 While you might make an exception for your absolute favorite store, if given a choice, you'd probably choose a store that offers your local currency.
 Paying in a different currency is messy, especially for business purchases, and often more expensive than your local currency.
-Offering the local currency can increase your sales.
+Offering local currency can increase your sales.

 Quad Lock Case is a perfect example.
 They expanded from a one-region shop (USA/global store) to localized versions across the USA, Europe, Australia, and the UK—and they saw massive increases in purchases as a result.
 The increase was almost instant and has lead to thousands of new orders.